-ecember 61, 2023 December 31, 2022
+December 31, 2024 December 31, 2023

-Mandatorily measured at fair value through profit or loss:
+Mandatorily measured at fair value through profit or loss: ·

-Convertible bond-tBPC \$ 30,000 31,600
+Convertible bond-tBPC \$ 30,000

-The Company acquired 170, 130 and 80, 116, 60, 60 units of secured convertible bonds issued by tBPC in May, September, 2023 and April, June, July, October 2022, at a par value of \$100 per unit and the book values of \$17,000, \$13,000 and \$8,000, \$11,600, \$6,000, \$6,000, respectively, with a duration of one year and are expected to be converted into common stock of tBPC.
+The Company acquired 170 and 130 units of secured convertible bonds issued by tBPC in May and September, 2023, at a par value of \$100 per unit and the book values of \$17,000 and \$13,000, respectively, with a duration of one year and are expected to be converted into common stock of tBPC.
 The host contracts of the hybrid financial instrument, which were classified as mandatorily measured at fair value through profit or loss, are recognized as financial assets within the scope of IFRS 9.